-We currently use, and in the future expect to increase our use of, collaborators for several aspects of our operations as well as to commercially leverage our drug discovery platform, and if we cannot maintain current and enter new relationships with collaborators, our business will suffer.
+We currently use, and in the future expect to continue using, collaborators for several aspects of our operations as well as to commercially leverage our drug discovery platform, and if we cannot maintain current and enter new relationships with collaborators when necessary or desirable to do so, our business will suffer.

-We have limited resources to conduct our operations in both the MRD and IM business areas, and have not yet fully established infrastructure for sales, marketing or distribution in connection with all of our products and services.
+We have limited resources to conduct our operations in both the MRD business and IM business areas, and have not yet fully established infrastructure for sales, marketing or distribution in connection with all of our current or future potential products.
 We have entered into collaboration agreements under which our collaborators have provided, and may in the future provide, funding and other resources for developing and potentially commercializing our products and services.
-For example, we have entered into the Genentech Agreement, with the goal of accelerating the development and commercialization of T cell therapies for the treatment of a broad range of tumor types, and the Microsoft Agreement, which provides us with access to Microsoft's research and machine learning technologies that we are using to develop our TCR-Antigen Map.

-We are pursuing several additional industry and academic collaborations to access patient cohorts that could accelerate our TCR-Antigen Map signal generation and validation for our immune-based diagnostics or drug discovery product or services pipeline.
+We continue to pursue additional collaborators to secure patient sample cohorts that could help further accelerate our TCRantigen binding, signal generation and validation for our immune-based diagnostics or drug discovery product or services pipeline.
 These collaborations may result in our incurring significant expenses in pursuit of potential products and services, and we may not be successful in identifying, developing or commercializing any potential products or services.

-We are also pursuing additional drug discovery and development opportunities with our pharmaceutical services collaborators to develop and commercialize TCR-based, antigen-based, and antibody-based therapeutic modalities.
-Many of these collaborations provide us with upfront and milestone payments.
-We may not succeed in identifying therapeutic assets in these collaborations and our collaborators may not succeed in developing and commercializing such assets, which may cause us not to realize the expected monetary benefits of the collaborations.
+We are pursuing potential drug discovery and development opportunities with pharmaceutical companies to develop and commercialize therapeutic products that leverage our immune medicine platform, including TCR-based and antibody-based therapeutic modalities, among others.
+We may not succeed in discovering targets or advancing therapeutic product candidates in these collaborations and our collaborators may not succeed in developing and commercializing such products, which may cause us not to realize the expected monetary benefits of the collaborations.

-Our future success depends in part on our ability to maintain these relationships and to establish new relationships.
 Many factors may impact the success of such collaborations, including our ability to perform our obligations, our collaborators' satisfaction with our products and services, our collaborators' performance of their obligations to us, our collaborators' internal priorities, resource allocation decisions and competitive opportunities, the ability to obtain regulatory approvals, disagreements with collaborators, the costs required of either party to the collaboration and related financing needs, and operating, legal and other risks in any relevant jurisdiction.
-In addition to reducing our revenue or delaying the development of our future products and services, the loss of one or more of these relationships may reduce our exposure to research, data, clinical trials or computing technologies that facilitate the collection and incorporation of new information into our clinical immunomics database and TCR-Antigen Map.
-All of the risks relating to product and service development, regulatory clearance, authorization or approval and commercialization described herein apply to us derivatively through the activities of our collaborators.
+In addition to negatively impacting our revenue or delaying the development of our future products and services, the loss of one or more of these relationships may reduce our growth potential.
+All of the risks relating to product development, regulatory clearance, authorization or approval and commercialization described herein apply to us derivatively through the activities of our collaborators.

 We engage in conversations with companies regarding potential collaborations on an ongoing basis.
 These conversations may not result in a commercial agreement.
 Even if an agreement is reached, the resulting relationship may not be successful, and any products and services developed as part of the collaboration may not produce successful outcomes.
-Speculation in the industry about our existing or potential collaborations can be a catalyst for adverse speculation about us, or our products or services, which can adversely affect our reputation and our business.
+Speculation in the industry about our existing or potential collaborations can be a catalyst for adverse speculation about us or our products, which can adversely affect our reputation and our business.